Butterfly stroke: Start, turn and finish

-Turn and finish

 The turn and finish requires the swimmer to touch the wall "with both hands separated and simultaneously".
 Both hands must simultaneously touch the wall during turns and finish while the swimmer remains swimming face down.
 The swimmer touches the wall with both hands while bending the elbows slightly.
 The bent elbows allow the swimmer to push themself away from the wall and turn sideways.
 One hand leaves the wall to be moved to the front underwater.
 At the same time, the legs are pulled closer and moved underneath the body towards the wall.
 The second hand leaves the wall to be moved to the front over water.
 It is commonly referred to as an "over/under turn" or an "open turn".
 The legs touch the wall, and the hands are at the front.
 The swimmer sinks underwater and lies on the breast, or nearly so.
 Then the swimmer pushes off the wall, keeping a streamlined position with the hands to the front.
 Like the start, the swimmer is allowed to swim 15 metres underwater before the head breaks the surface.
 Most swimmers dolphin kick after an initial gliding phase.

+Training

+Competitive swimmers often train the butterfly stroke using interval sets that combine short sprint distances with longer aerobic repetitions in order to maintain stroke efficiency under fatigue.

+History

+The butterfly arms and kick developed independently before being combined to form the butterfly stroke.
+The development of butterfly and its eventual inclusion as a separate stroke took just under 25 years.
+In the Journal of Olympic History, David and Robert Barney compared the history of the stroke to Odysseus' journey in the Odyssey, writing that "in the minds of many [...] the journey featured as many pitfalls and perils in the turbulent seas of the international swimming world as Odysseus might have encountered on the storm-tossed waters of the Aegean and Ionian Seas on his homeward voyage to Ithaca."